History of Ray Dalio in Timeline

 Principles for Dealing with the Changing World Order: Why Nations Succeed and Fail

-According to Forbes, as of January 21, 2022, Ray Dalio has an estimated net worth of $20 billion, ranking him 88th on their billionaires list and 36th on the Forbes 400 list.
+According to Forbes, as of January 21, 2022, Ray Dalio's net worth was estimated at $20 billion, ranking him 88th on their billionaires list and 36th on the Forbes 400 list.

 November 2023: New York Times Investigative Report

-In November 2023, a New York Times investigative report raised questions about Dalio and Bridgewater's investment philosophy and methodology, alleging that investments are based on Dalio's picks and insider information.
+In November 2023, a New York Times investigative report questioned claims about Dalio and Bridgewater's investment philosophy, alleging investments are based on Dalio's picks and insider information.
+Dalio's lawyers threatened a lawsuit against the publisher, MacMillan.

 December 2024: Forbes Ranking